dgaitsgo/ARTiMon-demo/README.md

 ![Image](https://i.imgur.com/7qg27fh.png)

 Monitoring the behavior in real-time of mission-critical systems is a complex task.
-It can dense codebases that are hard to test for dependable behavior.
+It entails dense codebases that are hard to test for dependable behavior.
 This is more often than not because languages are not designed to explicitly express temporality despite being a fundamental way humans conceive rules and constraints.
 ARTiMon shifts the field by offering a language where its primary operators are temporal.

 ## Our Mission